 Over the years, homework has proven to be more beneficial, but only if proper guidelines are followed.
 For instance, these take-away assignments are widely known to reinforce what has already been learned in class during school hours, enhance retention of knowledge through improved memorization exercise, promote parental involvement, and even boost grades.

 Homework critics, on the other hand, make substantive claims that homework poses great health threats that we can’t just ignore.
 This is where now educators get challenges to circumvent.
-They have to determine the best approaches and make the homework culture more productive every time they assign them.
+They have to determine the best approaches and make the homework culture more productive every time they assign it.
+Students, in their turn, sometimes need to hire a professional economics homework helper, if they don't understand how to do the assignments on their own.

 Despite having the “10-minute” homework guidelines, many teachers still struggle to establish the appropriate amount of assignment to assign every night.
 The real woe is in finding a balance between too challenging and too easy.
 Either way, this compromises the quality of homework making them ineffective.